briansimiyuj/doctor-appointment-app/README.md

 My appointments page will show the user's appointments.
 It will have a list of appointments with the doctor's name, date, time, and location.
 The user will be able pay for the appointment and cancel it.

   1. Create a My Appointments Page and mount it on Script component and provide a route for it
+  2. Loop through the doctors array and create a card component and mount it on the My Appointments Page
+    a.
+Create buttons to pay for the appointment and cancel it